michigandaily/parcel-transformer-nunjucks/README.md

 **Note:** updates to the source JSON files won't cause Parcel to rebuild; you need to manually trigger a rebuild by e.g. `touch`ing or saving the HTML file.

+Run `yarn parcel build` when developing to test the transformer.